nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 12. Each `Person` that appears in the filtered list will then be deleted by invoking `model#deletePerson(Person person)`.
 13. Lastly, the `DeleteModuleCommand` will create a new `CommandResult`, which will be returned to `LogicManager`.

-The following sequence diagram shows how the delete operation works:
+The following sequence diagram shows how the deleteModule operation works:

 ![DeleteModuleCommandSequenceDiagram-1](images/DeleteModuleCommandSequenceDiagram-1.png)